-Semantic Links link between wiki page names, not to be confused with Plugin Alias.
-This wiki syntax can be used to prevent parallel pages.
-When using it you say that “all these pagenames link here”.
+An alias is a Semantic Links link between wiki page names, not to be confused with Plugin Alias.
+This Wiki Syntax can be used to prevent parallel pages.
+When using it you say that "all these pagenames link here".
 It will also prevent those alias pagenames from being created by linking.

 Requirements: It depends on the "Redirect to similar wiki page" feature and also the semantic links feature must be active when the semantic link is created/saved on the page, otherwise the link won't register.

 Page alias will misbehave with the following settings (in tiki-admin.php) set up, please avoid it ("User's Information Page" cannot have "Userpage Prefix" blank) :

 Usage on a wiki page (ex.: on page "Example")

 This list of aliases being added to the page "Example" will redirect links to "Example1", "Examples" or "Anything at all" to "Example".